Ensemble Learning for Heterogeneous Large Language Models with Deep Parallel Collaboration: Conclusion

 \section{Conclusion}

-In this work, we propose a training-free LLMs collaboration framework \textsc{DeePEn}, which averages the probability distributions of models with heterogeneous vocabularies.
-To the best of our knowledge, we are the first to effectively enable the aggregation of heterogeneous probability distributions.
-We believe our research can motivate further research on the LLMs collaboration, model reuse, and knowledge distillation.
-In the future, we are planning to experiment with \textsc{DeePEn} on the ensemble between LLMs and generative expert language models (\eg machine translation models) due to their complementary knowledge.
+In this work, we propose a training-free LLM ensembling framework \textsc{DeePEn}, which addresses the vocabulary discrepancy when fusing the probability distributions of heterogeneous LLMs.
+Experimental results on six widely-used benchmarks demonstrate that \textsc{DeePEn} exhibits more stable performance than baseline methods and has complementary strengths with other ensemble methods such as \textsc{Voting}.
+We believe our work can inspire further research on the LLMs collaboration, model reuse, and knowledge distillation.
+In the future, we aim to explore more effective adaptive collaboration schemes to leverage the complementary strengths between different LLMs.